 If you love to write, but aren’t quite ready to churn out a novel, you might want to consider freelance writing.
 With content marketing become a key aspect for companies, there are more and more job opportunities opening up for writers.
 To get started, check with some local businesses in your area and see if they need help with blog posts or creating other information products such as reports or short ebooks.

 12. Freelance Design

 Design is certainly a skill that lends itself to self-employment.
 No matter what type of design you do, there are going to be companies that need your services.
 The key is to work on your portfolio and get a few referrals under your belt.
+Use the web to search for freelance job opportunities and establish a client base.
 If you don’t want to work with actual clients, you may want to instead consider using your design skills to create products such as business cards, website templates and stock illustrations that you can sell on sites such as Etsy.